jlouis/benc/README.md

 To run the tests, you need to pull a couple of test dependencies and then run them:

-	make build-tests tests
+	make tests

-The tests use `PropEr` in order to run a property based test of the correct isomorphism between the Erlang representation and the underlying wire format.
+The tests use `Erlang QuickCheck` in order to run a property based test of the correct isomorphism between the Erlang representation and the underlying wire format.
+The code should be runnable with QuickCheck Mini for this project as it is pretty simple.

 ## Use